 - Use a flea comb to remove any eggs off your pets.
-Make sure this is done outside.
+Make sure to do this outside.

 Visit The Bug Squad for more detailed information.

 If all else fails and you still have a flea infestation, use a flea bomb or home fogger.
 These come in both natural and chemical products to help eliminate fleas and their eggs.
-They require you to leave your house for a period of time, including all your pets.
+They require you to leave your house for a period, including all your pets.
 If you have young children, I would suggest trying a natural product first.

 *** Leave your comment below. ***

 (It’s just sexy!)

 Thank you for taking the time to visit my blog!

 DISCLOSURE: Animal Bliss is a NaturalWonderPets.com affiliate and a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.